 Let’s Bust Some Common Weight Loss Myths

 There is a lot of misinformation and fallacies around the concept of weight loss.
 Many of these do not have any scientific basis.
-These are things that we usually hear from people around us, who have little or no knowledge of nutrition, physical exercise, or how the body works.
-Here, we decode some common myths associated with weight loss.
+These are things that we usually hear from those who have little or no knowledge of nutrition, physical exercise, or how the body works.
+Here, we decode some common weight loss myths and facts.

 Myth: Weight loss can happen with diet or exercise alone

 Fact: If you believe that you can eat all you want if you’re sweating it out in the gym to burn those calories, you are mistaken.
 To lose weight, your body must be in a state of “negative energy balance” for a consistent period of time.
 This means that the amount of calories your body expends must be greater than your calorie intake.

 Calorie restriction through diet alone will make you miss out on the benefits of exercise, particularly strength training, which leads to development of lean muscle mass.
 This means that your body’s Basal Metabolic Rate (BMR) is maintained, and your body will be able to burn adequate calories.
 Alternatively, attaining a calorie deficit only by performing vigorous physical exercise over a prolonged period of time would eventually require you to consume more calories, which may be counterproductive to your weight loss goals.